-Federating Queries in SAP Data Warehouse Cloud from Amazon Athena to Derive Insights
+Federating Queries from SAP Data Warehouse Cloud to Amazon Athena to Derive Insights

 This blog is Part-I of a 2-part series written to demonstrate the various ways data stored in AWS can be made available inside SAP solutions for analysis and deriving useful insights.

-In this blog, we will focus on federating queries across SAP Data Warehouse Cloud and Amazon Athena without requiring any data movement out of SAP business systems.
+In this blog, we will focus on federating queries from SAP Data Warehouse Cloud to Amazon Athena without requiring any data movement out of SAP business systems.

 Amazon Athena is an interactive query service that helps analyze data in Amazon S3 using standard SQL.
 By integrating Amazon Athena with SAP Data Warehouse Cloud, we can now combine data from SAP Data Warehouse Cloud with data in Amazon S3 through federated Amazon Athena queries thereby leveraging SAP Data Warehouse Cloud’s rich analytical capabilities to derive useful insights .

 Goal: External data referred in this blog is stored in a S3 bucket as CSV file(s).
 We will join the data from this S3 source with data from SAP Data Warehouse Cloud’s local table to create a story in SAP Data Warehouse Cloud.

 2. Athena : Create and Configure Amazon Athena service